Fossil Pokémon

 Omanyte

-Omanyte, the water-type spiral snail Pokémon, is like a prehistoric snail but with tentacles.
+Omanyte, a spiral snail Pokémon that lives in water, looks like a prehistoric snail with tentacles.

-There’s even a pair that extend beyond the sides of its face making Omanyte look like it has a massive handlebar moustache.
+There are even some that go past the sides of its face, making it look like Omanyte has a huge handlebar moustache.

 Omanyte evolves into Omastar.
-One other nice feature it gains after evolving is a spiky shell and a set of razor-sharp fangs that can break through almost anything.
+After it evolves, it also gets a shell with spikes and fangs that are so sharp they can cut through almost anything.

-Though Omastar starts off as a slow Pokémon, it has the unusual ability to gain speed stats the more it gets attacked.
+Omastar is a slow Pokémon at first, but it has the strange ability to get faster the more it gets hit.

 6. Archen